What To Expect On The Kangaroo Island Wilderness Trail

 In geological terms, the Kelly Hill Caves are incredibly young at only 2 million years old, but within lies a vast system of caverns and tunnels with plenty of opportunities for exploration.

 They mark the end of the trail, but I’ve still got enough energy after the hike to try an Adventure Caving Tour.
 As a ranger leads the way, I scramble over rocks and under ledges, safe in the knowledge that my hiking clothes can’t get any dirtier.
 And even here, far underground, the remains of the megafauna that once roamed the island provide a reminder that you’re surrounded by wildlife everywhere you look on this stunning hike.

 Kangaroo Island is located just over 100km south of Adelaide.
-Car ferries depart from Cape Jervis, approximately 90 minutes’ drive from Adelaide’s CBD, while Qantas has recently launched direct flights to Kingscote from Adelaide and Melbourne.
+Car ferries depart from Cape Jervis, approximately 90 minutes’ drive from Adelaide’s CBD, while Qantas has direct flights to Kingscote from Adelaide and Melbourne.

 The Kangaroo Island Wilderness Trail begins at Flinders Chase Visitor Centre, 100km from Kingscote.
 Walkers can hire a car or book a transfer to get to the Visitors Centre.

 Campsites and heritage accommodation are conveniently located near the trailhead.